I’m Reid.

 Now I could finally try to hang the doors.
 Some of them worked fine, but 3 of them just wouldn’t lie flat.
 If you go back to the picture of the “enormous routing jig” above, you’ll see that I’ve got 2 screws in each end of each plank, so each twisted board is being un-twisted by just a little bit in the jig.
 Combined, the assembled door is out-of-plane by 2-3″, and they look like hell against the nice plumb jambs.
 Damn.

 I bit the bullet and cut the crooked doors apart, and re-assembled them so the twists add up to net-zero.
 This end view of one of the doors may look like a haphazard bunch of barn boards, but it’s really a precision-milled assembly, and the planarity came out good.
-OLYMPUS DIGITAL CAMERA It was the project that wouldn’t end.
+It was the project that wouldn’t end.
 I had jambs, doors, and hinges, and I was getting tired of the whole affair, but if the doors won’t stay closed, or if there’s nothing to grab to close them in the first place, then you might as well not have doors at all.
 So I still needed handles and latches, and I was still dead set against mortising into the wood.

 Futhermore, I was informed, the color scheme of the whole schmear had to be consistent and pleasing.
 Yes dear.